soarlab/lgbtq-problem-set/README.md

 * How many possibilities are there if they assign each member of the task force a unique role?

 #### !!
 Problem 8
-!! *This problem does not leave room for categories of biological sex other than male, female, or broadly intersex.*
+!! *This problem refers to 'biological sex', which at least one student found problematic.*
 </br>You conduct an experiment in which you interview a large number of families, each of which has 5 children.
 For each family, you write down the biological sex (M for male, F for female, I for intersex) of the children, in order from oldest to youngest.
 * How many possible results are there?
 * Out of all the possible results, how many have exactly two I’s?